top of page

 It was the 1950’s, and not long after arriving from Italy, Carlo began working at Agostino’s grocer on Swanston Street.
 He had a schtick for speciality goods, and eventually opened grocers across the city.
 Throughout his life, he sold many, but retained one – King & Godfree, a real Italian institution.

-While the store remains in the family, it has certainly evolved over the years.
+Although long regarded as a neighbourhood mainstay, it has certainly evolved over the years.
 By day, you can still get paper-thin bresaola and Montalbano Gold evoo.
 Yet, come nightfall, things truly step-up a notch.
 This Italian grocer turned diner has some of the best Bucatini this side of town, and the Torta di Verdure is equally as good.

 Remember – tutto finisce a tarallucci e vino (it all ends with biscuits and wine).